bitcraze/crazyflie-clients-python/docs/installation/install.md

 pip3 install --upgrade pip
 ```

+> For some versions of Ubuntu 22.04 you might need to install more packes like `libxcb-cursor0`.
+Check out [QT6 package dependency list]( https://doc.qt.io/qt-6/linux-requirements.html).

 #### Setting udev permissions

 Using Crazyradio on Linux requires that you set udev permissions.
 See the cflib